 Whereas soft light creates diffused shadows and shadows that aren’t too dark, hard light is the opposite, it creates dense hard shadows with very clear transitions from surface to surface and object to object.
 You can get this look with a small light source close to the object, or perhaps a larger light kept at a distance, such as the image below.

 Typical studio techniques for acquiring hard light includes using light source modifiers like reflectors, snoots, barn doors, and beauty dishes with a grid attached.

 Pixelz allows you to upload images for editing and specify if you want to keep your product's original shadows, specify how soft or hard the shadow should be, and we can even create a shadow that doesn't yet exist.
-Start a free trial with 10 free images, and reach out to our Support team to learn how to get the perfect shadows you are looking for.

 When you think of diffused light, think of the sun coming through a thin cloud of a spring morning.
 It’s coming from a central, concentrated source, but it’s being bounced off something else (in this case the water droplets in a cloud) making it spread out in an even manner.
 This has the effect of more or less totally getting rid of any shadows at all, as the light seems to wrap around the object.
 Perfect if you’re looking to take a picture of your leather product with no visible shadows and less glaring reflection.